 Allen gets downright giddy when she talks about her cordless drill.

-Not crushing on yours in the same way?
+Not crushing on yours the same way?
 Then you haven't found the right one.

-"To start, don't even look at something smaller than 12 volts," she says.
+"Don't even look at anything smaller than 12 volts," she says.
 “You're not going to have enough power to even drill into wall studs without hearing the motor grind.
 You do not want to hear that thud thud thud of stripping a screw."

-Allen also recommends a rechargeable model with a pair of lithium batteries on the side so you'll never be without a charge — and never have to fight with a cord while squeezing in a tight or awkward place, like closets.
+Allen also recommends a rechargeable model with a pair of lithium batteries on the side so you'll never be without a charge.
+And you'll never have to fight with a cord while squeezing in a tight or awkward place, like a closet.